- What is LLP?

 1. Limited Liability

 One of the best advantages of LLP is that the liability of each partner is limited to the extent of his/her contribution/share.
 In the sole proprietorship or the traditional partnership firm, the personal assets of the owner or partner could be at risk if there is any loss to the business.
 Therefore LLP helps the partners to be free from personal liabilities.
-In case if an LLP becomes insolvent and is wound up, only the assets of the LLP are used to clear the debts.
+In case of an LLP becomes insolvent and is wound up, only the assets of the LLP are used to clear the debts.
 The partners have no personal liabilities.
 Also, they are not made bankrupt and are free to operate as credible businessmen.

 2. Separate Legal Entity

 LLP has considered as a separate legal entity i.e. it has a separate existence from its partners.
 LLP can sue and be sued in its own existence.
 Thus, the entry and exit of the partners do not affect the LLP.
-It is because it incorporates various stakeholders such as Suppliers, Customers, shareholders etc. It provides the flexibility while dealing and signing the legal contracts.
+It is because it incorporates various stakeholders such as Suppliers, Customers, shareholders, etc. It provides flexibility while dealing and signing legal contracts.
 Larger organizations will prefer dealing with corporate entities than proprietorship/partnership organizations.

 3. The audit is not Compulsory

-All limited companies require auditing for their accounts whether private limited company or public and irrespective of their share capital.
-But in case of LLP, it is not mandatory.
+All limited companies require auditing for their accounts whether the private limited company or public and irrespective of their share capital.
+But in the case of LLP, it is not mandatory.
 This is perceived to be a significant compliance benefit.
 A limited liability partnership requires to get the audit only in the case that: